-The Pre-Hispanic City of Chichen Itza is located on Mexico's Yucatan Peninsula, making for a long day trip from either Merida, or more commonly, the Mayan Riviera.
+The Pre-Hispanic City of Chichen Itza is located on Mexico's Yucatan Peninsula, making for a long day trip from either Merida or, more commonly, the Riviera Maya.

-While Chichen Itza was the Mayan ruins everyone in my group was most looking forward to at the start of our trip, Palenque turned out to be our favorite.
+While Chichen Itza was the Mayan ruins everyone in my group was most looking forward to at the start of our trip, Palenque became our favorite.

 The Pre-Hispanic City of Chichen Itza became a World Heritage Site in 1988.